 Ordinary people played a rough version of football.
 There were no rules and the 'pitch' was often a large area including woods and even streams!
 It was a very rough game.
 Injuries like broken limbs were common.

-THE THEATRE IN TUDOR ENGLAND
+THE THEATER IN 16TH CENTURY ENGLAND

-Tudor people liked plays, both comedies and tragedies.
+16th century people liked plays, both comedies and tragedies.
 In the 16th century groups of professional actors became common.
 However Tudor governments were suspicious of actors.
 They were regarded as layabouts who did no useful work.
 From 1572 actors had to hold a licence from a noble.
 Without protection from some powerful man actors were likely to be arrested as vagrants!

 In the early 16th century actors performed in market squares or inn courtyards.
-However in the late 16th century plays became more and more popular and it eventually became worthwhile making a purpose-built theatres in large towns.
-In 1576 a man named James Burbage built the first theatre.
+However in the late 16th century plays became more and more popular and it eventually became worthwhile making a purpose-built theaters in large towns.
+In 1576 a man named James Burbage built the first theater.
 Others followed.
 Those who could afford the best seats were sheltered from the weather.
 However the poor customers stood in the open air.
 They were called groundlings.
 Rich people sat on the stage!

 Meanwhile Tudor children played with wooden dolls.
 (They were called Bartholomew babies because they were sold at St Bartholomew's fair in London).
 They also played cup and ball (a wooden ball with a wooden cup on the end of handle.
 You had to swing the handle and try and catch the ball in the cup).